Alex-Radu/alex-radu.github.io/_posts/fancy-setup.md

+---
+summary: In this post I talk about how to set up some nice Gulp tasks that will help speed up development and also about my favourite SCSS feature
+tags: gulp, scss
+---
 # Improving the Looks and the Dev environment

 So now that I am generating all the pages, I am noticing some things that need urgent attention: